About Word Cosmology

 Cosmology is the study of how reality is organized.
 What I was seeing through numeric conversion was exactly that, organizing principles visible through language.

 The name sat between worlds the same way I always had.
 It wasn’t linguistics.
 It wasn’t numerology.
 It wasn’t philosophy or theology.
-For a long time, search engines didn’t know what to do with it either.
-Type “Word Cosmology” and you’d get pages of results about cosmology, as if the word “word” wasn’t even there.

 What I found doesn’t belong to any single discipline because it sits underneath all of them.

-Converting language to numbers often provides a clearer view of how things work than any single discipline offers on its own, not because it contradicts them but because it reveals patterns they each touch without quite connecting.
+Converting language to numbers often provides a clearer view of how things work than any single discipline offers on its own.
+Not because it contradicts them, but because it reveals patterns they each touch without quite connecting.

 The Russell Confirmation